gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 ```

 Let’s start loading the data, using `read_excel()`, in which we can
-define the exact name of the `sheet` that we want to load, how many line
+define the exact name of the `sheet` that we want to load, how many
-we can `skip` and how many lines we want to `keep`.
-We have one row per
+lines we may `skip` and how many lines we want to `keep` overall.
+We
-canton and a row for the title, which means that we need to keep only 27
+have one row per canton and a row for the title, which means that we
-rows (the Swiss cantons are 26).
+need to keep only 27 rows (the Swiss cantons are 26).

 We also clean a bit the column names using the `clean_names` from the
-`{janitor}` package and using `transmute` to rename the wanted columns
+`{janitor}` package and use `transmute` to rename the wanted columns and
-and drop the others.
+drop the others.

+> Until now, simple data import and manipulation.

 ``` r
 covid_incidence <- read_excel("resources/200325_dati di base_grafica_COVID-19-rapporto.xlsx",